10. The North Sea - "Exquisite Idols"/"Exorcised Vulures"/"In The Time Of The Sugar Pines"/"On The Endless Golden Skyway"/"Snakeroot Ceremony"

 (Fat Cat) (April 3)

-times I've come upon a conclusion: These are some of the worst lyrics of the year.
+Listening to The Twilight Sad for upwards of the 30 times I've come upon a conclusion: These are some of the worst lyrics of the year.
 I mean on lots of songs, Bloc Party might even have a leg up on The Twilight Sad.
 But what the Twilight Sad lacks in actual lyricism they more than make up for with musicianship and the scope of their songs.
 Much of this could be due to vocalist James Graham's thick Scottish accent, but when he sings simple lyrics like "They're standing outside/And they're looking in" you better believe that holy shit there is someone standing outside, looking in.
 The music is dense and anthemic.
 You can't call it shoegaze, though it has walls upon walls of distorted guitar.
 The melodies, the accordians, all these other things come into play to make this a pretty unique record to listen to.
 The band doesn't hold anything back at the risk of overdoing it.
 They definitely overdo it at times throughout the record, but it sounds damn good.
 One of the best records of the year to sing along to, even if I can't understand half the lyrics.

 Recommended If You Like: a Scottish Interpol going Asobi Seksu and being good friends with Bloc Party